skepticatgit/azureshell/linuxwebapp/README.md

 Log in with your account to [Azure portal](https://portal.azure.com/).
 Follow [these steps](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-linux-how-to-create-a-web-app) and start provisioning the Web App.
 I picked Basic tier, which is not allowing auto-scaling and some other features of the Standard app tier.
 I will keep an eye on the logs and will step up to a bigger tier if necessary.
 Once you are at the Docker [container menu](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-linux-using-custom-docker-image#how-to-use-a-custom-docker-image-from-docker-hub), specify "skepticatdh" which is my user ID (replace with yours) on Docker hub and "site:v1" (replace with yours) which is the name of the Docker image we created.
 Another setting I suggest to enable is ALWAYS ON.
 [Img.
 12](https://github.com/skepticatgit/tutorials/blob/master/linuxwebapp/images/11.Deploy.png?raw=true)

 If you create another docker image with the updated content, simply specify the new name:version and then restart the web app.
 [Img.
 13](https://github.com/skepticatgit/tutorials/blob/master/linuxwebapp/images/12.Update.png?raw=true), [Img.
 14](https://github.com/skepticatgit/tutorials/blob/master/linuxwebapp/images/13.Restart.png?raw=true)

+## MIT License

+Copyright (c) [2017] [Andrei Fateev]

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.